PurCL/ASTRA/README.md

 **ASTRA** (Autonomous Spatial-Temporal Red-teaming for AI Software Assistants) is the **🏆 winning red team tool** from the **Amazon Nova AI Challenge**.
 Our framework autonomously discovers and exploits vulnerabilities in AI software assistants through intelligent conversation analysis and strategic attack generation.

+The system consists of two core modules: **Offline Domain Modeling** for comprehensive vulnerability analysis and **Online Temporal Exploration** for real-time attack generation.
+This dual-module architecture enables ASTRA to achieve unprecedented success rates in AI safety assessment.

 <div align="center">